An American in Paris (film): Music and dance

-The 17-minute ballet sequence, with sets and costumes referencing French painters including Raoul Dufy, Pierre-Auguste Renoir, Maurice Utrillo, Henri Rousseau, and Toulouse-Lautrec, is the climax of the film, and cost the studio approximately $450,000 to produce.
+The 17-minute ballet sequence, with sets and costumes referencing French painters including Raoul Dufy, Pierre-Auguste Renoir, Maurice Utrillo, Henri Rousseau, and Toulouse-Lautrec, is the climax of the film, and it cost the studio approximately $450,000 to produce.
 Some of the backdrops for this sequence measured 300 feet wide and 40 feet high.
 Production on the film was halted on September 15, 1950.
 Minnelli left to direct another film, Father's Little Dividend.
 Upon completion of that film in late October, he returned to film the ballet sequence.